mchoblet/ensemblefilters/README.md

 # Collection of ensemble square root kalman filters implemented in Python

-This repository offers Python Code for a variety of Ensemble Kalman Filters as presented in the comprehensive "State-of-the-art stochastic data assimialation methods" by Vetra-Carvalho et al. (2018) [1].
-I highly appreciate the authors effort to present a variaty data-assimilation methods using a unified mathematical notation and recommend reading the paper if you need to use one of these methods.
+This repository offers Python code for a variety of Ensemble Kalman Filters as presented in the overview paper by Vetra-Carvalho et al. (2018) [1].
+I highly appreciate the authors effort to present a variaty data-assimilation methods using a unified mathematical notation and recommend reading the paper if you want to understand what it is all about.

-For the implemntation I followed the Fortran-like pseudocode given by authors in the appendix and indicated where I deviated from it due to errors or lack of clarity in the comments.
+For the implemntation I followed the Fortran-like pseudocode given by authors in the appendix and indicated in the comments where I deviated from it due to errors or lack of clarity.

 ## Content of repository:
 * Separate file for each Kalman Filter